GP Demand in Australia

 Areas with High Socioeconomic Disadvantage

-Communities experiencing socioeconomic disadvantage tend to have poorer health outcomes and greater need for primary care services, yet they often have fewer GPs per capita than more affluent areas.
-This inverse care law, where healthcare availability is inversely related to need, is a persistent feature of Australian healthcare.
-GP demand in these areas is high, and practices serving disadvantaged populations are central to addressing health inequities.
+Disadvantaged communities tend to have worse health outcomes and greater need for primary care, yet they often have fewer GPs per capita than more affluent areas.
+This inverse care law is a persistent feature of Australian healthcare.
+Practices serving disadvantaged populations play an important role, and many GPs find that work professionally rewarding as well as high in demand.

 What Is Driving GP Demand